renaissance-publishing/renaissance/content/chapters/24-classes.md

 - *Clarification:* chains take several actions and will usually span several turns; a chain doesn't allow you to shoot through all the links in one turn.
 - **Special:** Players may propose their own links and bonuses, although these require the GM's approval.
 - **Flourishes:** You don't pick a bonus for the last link, since there's no following link for it to apply to; you can, however, pick a *flourish* for it.
-A *flourish* is represents some minor movement that completes the chain--a return-to-ready motion, a specific stance, a weapon twirl, or some other minor touch.
+A *flourish* is represents some minor movement that completes the chain — a return-to-ready motion, a specific stance, a weapon twirl, or some other minor touch.
 Mechanically, flourishes provide a minor benefit for completing the chain.
 Sample flourishes are given in the table below.